Endometrial cancer is a common malignancy, usually an adenocarcinoma.

 Adjuvant vaginal brachytherapy or pelvic external beam radiation therapy can reduce local recurrence and improve progression-free survival, but does not improve survival in stages I and II disease.

-Chemotherapy is an option for patients with stages III and IV disease, nonendometrioid carcinomas (e.g., serous, clear-cell, undifferentiated carcinoma, carcinosarcoma), or recurrent disease, but its optimal role in these patients is unclear and controversial.
+Chemotherapy and chemoradiotherapy are options for patients with stages III and IV disease.
+The optimal role of chemotherapy in patients with recurrent disease or nonendometrioid carcinomas (e.g., serous, clear-cell, undifferentiated carcinoma, carcinosarcoma) is unclear and controversial.

 An epithelial malignancy of the uterine corpus mucosa, usually an adenocarcinoma.